sujathakrishna2811/azure-mlops-practice/titanic-survival/README.md

 ├── requirements.txt
 └── README.md

-Machine Learning Workflow
+# Machine Learning Workflow:

-#1.
-Data Asset
+# 1. Data Asset

-The Titanic dataset is stored as an Azure ML data asset: Titanic_Survival_Dataset
+- The Titanic dataset is stored as an Azure ML data asset: Titanic_Survival_Dataset

-The training job reads this registered data asset during execution.
+- The training job reads this registered data asset during execution.

-#2.
-Training and Tuning
+# 2. Training and Tuning

 The model training script performs:

-Missing value handling
+- Missing value handling
-Feature engineering
+- Feature engineering
-Train-test split
+- Train-test split
-Preprocessing using ColumnTransformer
+- Preprocessing using ColumnTransformer
-One-hot encoding for categorical variables
+- One-hot encoding for categorical variables
-Scaling for numeric variables
+- Scaling for numeric variables
-Random Forest model training
+- Random Forest model training
-Accuracy and ROC-AUC evaluation
+- Accuracy and ROC-AUC evaluation
-MLflow metric logging
+- MLflow metric logging
-Model artifact saving
+- Model artifact saving

 The model is saved as: outputs/model_pipeline.pkl

-#3.
-Hyperparameter Sweep
+# 3. Hyperparameter Sweep

-Azure ML sweep job tunes the following Random Forest parameters:
+- Azure ML sweep job tunes the following Random Forest parameters:

-n_estimators
+    - n_estimators
-max_depth
+    - max_depth
-min_samples_split
+    - min_samples_split

-The primary metric used for model selection is: accuracy
+- The primary metric used for model selection is: accuracy

-#4.
-Model Registration
+# 4. Model Registration

-After the sweep job completes, the best child run is selected automatically.
+- After the sweep job completes, the best child run is selected automatically.
-The best model is registered in Azure ML as: titanic-survival-pipeline-model
+- The best model is registered in Azure ML as: titanic-survival-pipeline-model

-#5.
-Deployment
+# 5. Deployment

-The registered model is deployed to an Azure ML managed online endpoint: titanic-endpoint
+- The registered model is deployed to an Azure ML managed online endpoint: titanic-endpoint

-Deployment name: blue
+- Deployment name: blue

-The deployment uses: src/score.py for inference.
+- The deployment uses: src/score.py for inference.

-GitHub Actions Workflow
+# 6. GitHub Actions Workflow

-The workflow is defined in: .github/workflows/train-deploy.yml
+- The workflow is defined in: .github/workflows/train-deploy.yml

-It runs on:

-Manual trigger using workflow_dispatch.
+- It runs on: Manual trigger using workflow_dispatch.
 Push to the main branch

-The workflow performs the following steps:
+- The workflow performs the following steps:

-Checkout repository
+  - Checkout repository
-Set up Python
+  - Set up Python
-Install dependencies
+  - Install dependencies
-Log in to Azure
+  - Log in to Azure
-Submit Azure ML sweep job
+  - Submit Azure ML sweep job
-Register the best model
+  - Register the best model
-Deploy the model to an online endpoint
+  - Deploy the model to an online endpoint
-Required GitHub Secrets
+  - Required GitHub Secrets

-The following secrets must be configured in GitHub:
+- The following secrets are configured in GitHub:

-AZURE_CREDENTIALS
+  - AZURE_CREDENTIALS
-AZURE_SUBSCRIPTION_ID
+  - AZURE_SUBSCRIPTION_ID
-AZURE_RESOURCE_GROUP
+  - AZURE_RESOURCE_GROUP
-AZURE_ML_WORKSPACE
+  - AZURE_ML_WORKSPACE

-Sample Input for Endpoint
+# 7. Sample Input for Endpoint
 {
   "Pclass": 3,
   "Sex": "male",